reachsrirams/openstack-scripts/README.md

    - Execute `sudo bash util/update-etc-hosts.sh <hostname_of_controller> <ip_ofcontroller>` if the node type is either compute or a network node.

 5. Configure OpenStack packages using `sudo bash configure.sh`.
 The **node type** is detected automatically
-   - **Note - during the configuration of MariaDB, you will be required to confirm few DB clean up operations manually**
+   - **Note - during the configuration of MariaDB, you will be required to enter DB password manually and confirm few DB clean up operations**

 ## Updating IP Address ##